HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofBom.md

 ---
 sourceLang: cs
-sourceHash: f1fa58f9975e8df137fb85a18d9c0c6b
+sourceHash: 689d284eef9ebc65b47f6bbc51de049e
-autoTranslated: false
-proofRead: true
+autoTranslated: true
 ---

-# Bill of material
+# 📋 How to get the BOM automatically

-The appearance and options of individual Bills of Materials (BOMs) vary depending on the manufacturer of the product.
-To customize the BOM to your specific needs, you can utilize [the customisation project](customisationProject.md).
+The appearance and options of each BOM vary depending on the manufacturer of the product.
+To customize the BOM to your needs, you can use [customisation project](customisationProject.md).

 ## Editing the BOM

 We are currently working on extending the help and adding more useful information.
 Please be patient and expect more updates to arrive soon with expanded and more detailed help. 🚀 Thank you for your understanding! 😊

+If you have any questions, please feel free to [contact us](https://www.histruct.com/company/contact-us)